aadesigner/geekseat/README.md

-# A starter React App
+# A starter React App with Storybook
-Using Bootstrap, JavaScript, Sass and Storybook
+Using Bootstrap, JavaScript, Sass and Storybook.